 You may prefer the Chase Sapphire Preferred® Card if you can maximize the 25% travel redemption bonus or the 1:1 travel partner point transfers.

 Each Sapphire Preferred point is worth 1.25 cents (25% more) for award travel on Chase Ultimate Rewards.
 You can also transfer them in 1,000-point increments to popular airline and hotel loyalty programs.

 Travel purchases made directly with the travel provider or third-party booking sites earn bonus points instead of only the Chase Ultimate Rewards portal.

 You must decide if the enhanced points opportunities are worth the $95 annual fee.

-Can I have the Chase Freedom Unlimited and the Sapphire?
+Can I have the Chase Freedom Unlimited and a Sapphire Card?

-Yes, it’s possible to hold both the Freedom Unlimited and a Sapphire card (Sapphire Preferred or Sapphire Reserve) at the same time.
+Yes, it’s possible to hold both the Freedom Unlimited and a Sapphire card (Sapphire Preferred or Sapphire Reserve) simultaneously.

 You can use the Chase Freedom Unlimited® for purchases that earn more points than the Sapphire.
 Then, you can transfer your points to your Sapphire account to get better award travel options.

 If you’re a “card churner,” keep an eye on the Chase 5/24 rule.
-Chase will most likely decline your application if you have 5 or more new credit card accounts that are 24 months or newer.
+Chase will most likely decline your application if you have 5 or more new credit card accounts that are less than 24 months old.